College of the North Atlantic

 4. Mature Student Requirements

-Applicants who do not meet the education prerequisites for this program, are 19 years at the time of application and out of school for at least one year may be considered on an individual basis under the Mature Student Requirements.
-For more information regarding the Mature Student Requirements, please refer to Procedure AC-102-PR: Admission.
+Applicants who do not meet the education prerequisites for this program, are 19 years at the time of application and out of school for at least one year may be considered on an individual basis under the Mature Student Requirements; for more information regarding the Mature Student Requirements please refer to Procedure AC-102-PR Admission.

 PLEASE NOTE: Basic computer literacy skills, as well as strong core skills in English and Mathematics are definite assets for this program.
 These skills are important for success in the program.